What Does Climate Science Have to Say About the Claims of the AGW Denialists?

-The community of climate scientists many years ago started an excellent website - RealClimate.org - which organizes links to the peer-reviewed professional journal papers on climate, distilling the essence for the intelligent layman.
+The community of climate scientists has put together an excellent website - RealClimate.org - which organizes links to the peer-reviewed professional journal papers on climate, distilling the essence for the general reader.
 It also provides a forum for anyone to ask questions or post objections, with climate scientists' answers.
-It was felt necessary to create RealClimate.org as an antidote to the loud misinformation spread by the denialist blogosphere and their political supporters.
+It was felt necessary to create RealClimate.org as an antidote to the loud misinformation spread by a shrill blogosphere and their political supporters.
 It includes a well organized wiki debunking the AGW denialist claims.
-Here is another good listing of the many sources debunking the claims of those denying human responsibility for global warming.
-I'm doing my own website here, specifically for the Cabrillo College student, but I'd recommend also that you spend time browsing the RealClimate.org site to get better informed.
-SkepticalScience is an even better place for locating published papers debunking the AGW denialist claims although aimed at perhaps a slightly more scientifically literate audience.
-AGW Observer links the abstracts of essentially all climate-related journal papers.
-The late Stanford climate scientist Stephen Schneider has an excellent video on the denialism issue.
-Here is a list of AGW denialist papers and their debunking.
-Note how very few slip through the process of review and make it into a genuine scientific journal.
-Among the few papers that did survive review, more than one has led to scandal and resignations due to failure of the journal's review process, as we'll show later here.
-Denialists and conspiracy theorists have some similar psychological traits - this examination of the supposed moon landing hoax is entertaining and has some nuggets worth remembering.
+I'm doing my own webpage here, specifically for the Cabrillo College student, but I'd recommend also that you spend time browsing the RealClimate.org site to get better informed.
+SkepticalScience is also a good place for locating published papers debunking the AGW denialist claims.
+The standard denialist nonsense has been debunked for many many years, and they count on you to NOT notice.
+Here's another list of claims debunked , dating back almost a decade.

-Here are some accessible (and entertaining) ~10min YouTube videos - Climate Denial Crock of the Week - which show denialist
+Here's some very accessible (and entertaining) YouTube videos - Climate Crock of the Week - which show common denialist

-tactics and myths and how they wither when confronted by the real science.
+tactics and myths.
 While these videos often have fun at AGW denialists

-expense, take careful note they explicitly demonstrate a good reading of the scientific literature
+expense, take careful note that good reading of the scientific literature

-as well.
-They also contain valuable visualizations and
+is demonstrated explicitly as well.
+They contain a lot of genuine science and valuable visualizations and

-The "Temperature Leads CO2" myth (includes good visuals on Milakovitch cycles relation to Ice Ages), and 2012 update
+The "Temperature Leads CO2" myth (includes good visuals on Milakovitch cycles relation to Ice Ages)

 The "Global Warming Stopped in 1998" myth

-The "Medieval Warming" Myth (and validity of the "Hocky Stick" temperature graph of Michael Mann), also here
+The "Medieval Warming" Myth (and validity of the "Hocky Stick" temperature plot of Michael Mann), also here